bbauska/zombiePolitics/README.md

 the word and world critically, to treat corporate and government power in almost religious terms, and to view a culture of questioning as something alien and poiso­ nous to American society.
-Shared fears rather than shared responsibilities now mobilize angry mobs and gun-toting imbeciles who are praised as “real” Americans.
+Shared fears rather than shared responsibilities now mobilize angry mobs and gun-toting imbeciles who are praised as "real" Americans.</p>

-Fear bolstered by lies and manufactured deceptions makes us immune to even the most obvious moral indecencies, such as the use of taser guns on kids in schools.
+<p>Fear bolstered by lies and manufactured deceptions makes us immune to even the
+most obvious moral indecencies, such as the use of taser guns on kids in schools.
-Nobody notices or cares, and one cause and casualty of all of this moral indiffer­ ence is that language has been emptied of its critical content just as the public spaces that make it possible are disappearing into the anns of corporations, advertisers, and other powerful institutions that show nothing but contempt for either the public sphere or the kind of critical literacy that gives it meaning.
+Nobody notices or cares, and one cause and casualty of all of this moral indiffer­ ence is that language has been emptied of its critical content just as the public spaces that make it possible are disappearing into the anns of corporations, advertisers, and other powerful institutions that show nothing but contempt for either the public sphere or the kind of critical literacy that gives it meaning.</p>

-Obama’s presence on the national political scene gave literacy, language, and critical thought a newfound sense of dignity, interlaced as they were with a vision of hope, justice, and possibility-and reasonable arguments about the varied crises America faced.
-But as Obama compromised, if not surrendered, some of his prin­ ciples to those individuals and groups that live in the language of duplicity, the ide­ alism that shaped his vocabulary began to look like just another falsehood when measured against his continuation of a number of Bush-like policies.
-In this case, the politics of distortion and misrepresentation that Obama’s lack of integrity has produced may prove to be even more dangerous than what we got under Bush, because it wraps itself in a moralism that seems uplifting and hopeful while sup­ porting policies that reward the rich, reduce schools to testing centers, and contin­ ue to waste lives and money on wars that should have ended when Obama assumed his presidency.
+<p>Obama’s presence on the national political scene gave literacy, language, and
+critical thought a newfound sense of dignity, interlaced as they were with a vision of hope, justice, and possibility-and reasonable arguments about the varied crises America faced.
+But as Obama compromised, if not surrendered, some of his prin­ciples to those individuals and groups that live in the language of duplicity, the ide­alism that shaped his vocabulary began to look like just another falsehood when measured against his continuation of a number of Bush-like policies.
+In this case, the politics of distortion and misrepresentation that Obama’s lack of integrity has produced may prove to be even more dangerous than what we got under Bush, because it wraps itself in a moralism that seems uplifting and hopeful while sup­ porting policies that reward the rich, reduce schools to testing centers, and contin­ue to waste lives and money on wars that should have ended when Obama assumed his presidency.
 Obama claims he is for peace, and yet the United States is the largest arms dealer in the world.
 He claims he wants to reduce the deficit but instead spends billions on the defense industry and wars abroad.
-He says he wants everyone to have access to decent health care but makes backroom deals with powerful pharmaceu­ tical companies.
-Orwell’s ghost haunts this new president and the country at large.
+He says he wants everyone to have access to decent health care but makes backroom deals with powerful pharmaceu­tical companies.
+Orwell’s ghost haunts this new president and the country at large.</p>

-Reducing the critical power of language has been crucial to this effort.
-Under such circumstances, democracy as either a moral referent or a political ideal appears to have lost any measure of credibility.
-The politics of lying and the culture of deceit are inextricably related to a theater of cruelty and modes of corrupt power in which politics is reduced to a ritualized incantation, just as matters of governance are removed from real struggles over meaning and power.
+<p>Reducing the critical power of language has been crucial to this effort.
+Under such
+circumstances, democracy as either a moral referent or a political ideal appears to have lost any measure of credibility.
+The politics of lying and the culture of deceit are inextricably related to a theater of cruelty and modes of corrupt power in which politics is reduced to a ritualized incantation, just as matters of governance are removed from real struggles over meaning and power.</p>

-Beyond disinformation and disguise, the politics of lying and the culture of deceit trade in and abet the rhetoric of fear in order to manipulate the public into a state of servile political dependency and unquestioning ideological support.
+<p>Beyond disinformation and disguise, the politics of lying and the culture of
+deceit trade in and abet the rhetoric of fear in order to manipulate the public into a state of servile political dependency and unquestioning ideological support.
 Fear (and its attendant use of moral panics) not only creates a rhetorical umbrella to pro­